 Take advantage of learning experiences

 Creating a garden is a good opportunity to teach kids about many aspects of life, such as the food chain and sustainability.
-You can even take your garden a step further and incorporate a compost pile to make your own soil from.
+You can even take your garden a step further and incorporate a compost pile to make your own soil from, or get some polycarbonate sheets from somewhere like varico and build a greenhouse to house some plants or vegetables in.
 Some of the lessons are simpler than that.
 Children will love learning about bugs and how beneficial they are to the environment.
 Letting children touch and handle (safe) bugs that don’t sting or bite gives them an opportunity to interact with the world around them.
 Educate yourself on the different functions of each, such as which ones pollinate and which ones eat bad bugs that could harm the garden.

 Care for your garden

 Creating daily or weekly chores for your child to manage in the garden will teach them responsibility, and if they forget they’ll see the negative effects it will have on their harvest.
+Get them regularly weeding the garden to make the flowers really pop.
+Of course, it would be easier to look for the best weed killer for flower beds and use that – but the children will enjoy the idea they are helping the flowers to grow and look their best.
 In addition to watering plants regularly (different plants have different requirements so read up on what you plant), it’s important to keep the garden area clean and neat to reduce the likelihood of pest and disease problems.
 However, you should also avoid using pesticides.
 “We do not want to eat poison nor work around it,” Julie shared.
 “Let the good bugs do the work of keeping bad bugs under control.
 If we spray for the bad bugs, it kills the good bugs, as well.”
 Mostly, make sure someone is monitoring your garden and its growth daily.
 Always check for water needs and bad bugs.
 A watchful eye will catch problems before it’s too late.